yshen-SJTU/FaceEngine-Server-SDK/README.md

 ## The Development Team

-FaceEngine is a cooperation between Shanghai Jiao Tong University and XCAAN with several researchers, engineers and students contributing to it.
+FaceEngine is a cooperation between Shanghai Jiao Tong University and XCAAN with several engineers and students contributing to it.

 Please contact <yshen@cs.sjtu.edu.cn> if you have problems about using the SDK.
 Any technical exchange and cooperation are welcomed.